Bobby Fuller Died for Your Sins: Recording

 The album was recorded at Hyde St. Studios in San Francisco on a tape machine with contributors Brad Jones, Paul Q. Kolderie, and Matt Winegar.
 The Mission Express, Prophet's band, which includes his wife Stephanie Finch, backed Prophet.

 Notable tracks include “Bad Year for Rock and Roll", an homage to the many influential rock musicians who died in 2016, including David Bowie and Prince.

 Reception

 Bobby Fuller Died for Your Sins was received favorably by critics.
 NPR ran a "First Listen" for the album the week prior to its release, where users could stream the album in full.
 The write-up praised it as follows: “Prophet's new album feels like riding shotgun down some mythic highway with a rock true believer."
 The San Francisco Chronicle wrote: "Prophet’s voice has grown richer with time and his melodies sharper," and from the popular Seattle radio station KEXP: "If you're as moved by music as Chuck Prophet, you’ll want to listen to his new album."
-Charles Pitter for Zouch said "in a superficial and dark world this is an album with surprising depth and spirit, and in the era of post-truth Trump-ism, Bobby Fuller Died for Your Sins is as real as it gets".